-as the Supplier is subject to in respect of parts 1 & 2 of the Selection Questionnaire; ii. have no unmanageable conflicts of interest or reputational risk to the Department or the Supplier; iii. have no unresolved performance for all pupils/participants; ii. demonstrate fidelity to the ITTECF as appropriate; iii. be graded 'Good' or 'Outstanding' for overall effectiveness by Ofsted; iv. have no unmanageable conflicts of interest or pose a reputational risk; and Table 1: Minimum selection criteria for diCommercial organisations, charities,Higher Education Institutions andconsultants fferent types of Key Subcontractors Schools, trusts, TSHs and ITT providers i. meet with the same assessment criteria as the Supplier is subject to in respect of parts 1 & 2 of the Selection Questionnaire; ii. have no unmanageable conflicts of interest or reputational risk to the Department or the Supplier; iii. have no unresolved performance issues on any contract they have with i. demonstrate sustained high performance for all pupils/participants; ii. demonstrate fidelity to the ITTECF as appropriate; iii. be graded 'Good' or 'Outstanding' for overall effectiveness by Ofsted; iv. have no unmanageable conflicts of
+Table 1: Minimum selection criteria for different types of Key Subcontractors Commercial organisations, charities, Higher Education Institutions and consultants Schools, trusts, TSHs and ITT providers Potential Subcontractors must: i. meet with the same assessment criteria as the Supplier is subject to in respect of parts 1 & 2 of the Selection Questionnaire; ii. have no unmanageable conflicts of interest or reputational risk to the Department or the Supplier; iii. have no unresolved performance issues on any contract they have with the Department.
+Potential Subcontractors must: i. demonstrate sustained high performance for all pupils/participants; ii. demonstrate fidelity to the ITTECF as appropriate; iii. be graded 'Good' or 'Outstanding' for overall effectiveness by Ofsted; iv. have no unmanageable conflicts of interest or pose a reputational risk; and v. have no unresolved performance issues.

-6.3 The Supplier must include details of all of their proposed Subcontractors in their Service Proposals which are submitted with each Tender.

-6.4 The Department reserves the right to undertake its own due diligence on any of the Supplier's Subcontractors, to ensure compliance with the minimum criteria in Table 1 (including requesting copies of subcontracts).
+- 6.3 The Supplier must include details of all of their proposed Subcontractors in their Service Proposals which are submitted with each Tender. - 6.4 The Department reserves the right to undertake its own due diligence on any of the Supplier's Subcontractors, to ensure compliance with the minimum criteria in Table 1 (including requesting copies of subcontracts).
 Clause 7 of the Call Off Contract set out the provisions relating to Subcontractors (including removal thereof in accordance with Clause 7.12).